SeanKilleen/seankilleen.github.io/_posts/2018-12-28-my-tenets-of-operational-support.markdown

 ## After Something Goes Wrong

 * We will work to resolve it in a *repercussion-less* way.
-Sometimes people say "blameless", but I think it's healthy for someone to be able to say "nope, this was totally my fault."
-Leadership more than anyone.
+Sometimes people say "blameless", but I think it's healthy for someone to be able to say "nope, this was totally my fault." -- leadership more than anyone.
 * We will work rapidly and diligently to understand root causes
 * We will create follow-up tickets to address any competing causes.
 These can be prioritized by the business according to the impact of the production issue.